canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+### R1D64

+**Twitter:RD64.
+Working on the i-rock app in full TDD Rails mode.
+Acceptance and Intgegration tests today.
+Working with simple_form and for the first time feeling they are actually simple. :).
+Just 3 hs today, but great feeling to refactor working on a constant rspect green!.Red-Green-Refactor#rails #webdevelopment #fullstack #100DaysOfCode

+### R1D63

+**Twitter:RD63.
+More rails today.
+Getting a little deeper with simple_forms and Rails.
+TDD Red-Green-Refactor cycle in full force today.
+Solving Bowling Score Calculator challenge using TDD.
+Great learning points.#rails #webdevelopment #fullstack #100DaysOfCode

 ### R1D62

 **Twitter:RD62. in full review mode to get ready for capstone.
 Starting 4hs Rails TDD course on @pluralsight to get a liitle deeper into application developing mode. working with rspec, capybara and all that fun stuff. thinking in delaying my capstone until monday. #rails #webdevelopment #fullstack #100DaysOfCode